samstrc/uakronprevcourses/README.md

-# Intro-Data-Science-Classes
+# uakronreposjs
-This repository is a collection of assignments and projects from two courses: Introduction to Data Science and Tools for Data Science.
+This repository is a collection of assignments and projects from three courses: Introduction to Data Science, Tools for Data Science, and Deep Learning.